-Historical documents captured the concerns regarding the dangerousness of traveling between the town and the port, the lack of adequate ventilation, and the poor health conditions of the residents of Caparra.
+A few years later, in 1508, Juan Ponce de León arrived on the Island.
+You may know him for his continued search for the fountain of youth, but he became the first Spanish governor of Puerto Rico.
+In 1514, he founded Villa Caparra in Guaynabo as Puerto Rico's first capital, about seven miles from the islet.
+Historical documents captured the concerns regarding the dangerousness of traveling between the town and the islet (where the port was located), the lack of adequate ventilation, and the poor health conditions of the residents of Caparra.
 However, Ponce de León insisted on staying for reasons related to agriculture.

 But moving a town is no small task!
 First, the Spaniards had to build a road from Caparra to the islet and identify the right place to establish the church and the town hall.
 That “ideal place” was where the Puerta de San Juan remains today, a significant landmark given it was literally the main entrance to the new city, with the pier on one side and a well on the other.

 That door, the only remaining entrance from the colonial era, was the main gate of kings and dignitaries into what became la ciudad amurallada or “the walled city.”
 The door leads to El Paseo de la Princesa (the Princess Promenade), a pedestrian pathway just outside the walls.
-You can find artisans and street vendors gathering there during the weekends to greet people visiting the National Historic Site.
+You can find artisans and street vendors gathering there during the weekends to greet people visiting the San Juan National Historic Site.

 San Juan's Historic Gems

 Explore San Juan's oldest and most well-known historic sites.

 Dating back to 1521 when the Spanish colonized Puerto Rico, San Juan Bautista is the oldest church on U.S. soil and the second oldest in the Western Hemisphere.Learn More